 Some links may be affiliate links.
 We may get paid if you buy something or take an action after clicking one of these.

 Mama, I see you; stuck inside with your school-aged children, due to the quarantine, and expected to teach them.
-Not only are they resistant to the idea of social-distancing and are also begging you to go back to school.
-You are struggling to find a rhythm and productivity seems to be at an all-time low.
-I see you and let me tell you, it’s okay!
+Are you finding yourself wondering what schooling at home will look like?
+Not only are your children resistant to the idea of social-distancing and are also begging you to go back to school.
+You are struggling to find a rhythm and that’s okay!
+These 10 tips will help!

 With the indefinite shutdown of schools due to COVID-19, many parents are wondering how to get through these upcoming weeks and months.
-As a homeschooling mama, I know this situation is overwhelming but thankfully I have 10 steps for you to take to make this transition as seamless as possible.
+As a homeschooling mama, I know this situation is overwhelming but thankfully I have 10 ways to help you with a seamless transition into schooling at home.

-As frustrating as this time may be, remember we are talking to and talking about children.
+As frustrating as schooling at home may be, remember we are talking to and talking about children.
 They are just as confused and anxious and nervous as you are.
 They may be scared based on things they have heard at school or things their friends have said.
 It’s possible they are overwhelmed with the thought of doing school work at home or nervous about not having their favorite teacher with them throughout the day.